NORTH AMERICA:

 Click the calendar icon next to your date and select any day from the pop-up calendar.

-1. Set a PDF expiry date for the customer
+1. Set an expiry date for the user

-Select the customer(s) you’d like to set the expiry date for, then change “With all checked:” to “Grant Limited Access”.
+Select the user(s) you’d like to set the expiry date for, then change “With all checked:” to “Grant Limited Access”.

 Set your “From” and “Until” values to the relevant dates to define your expiry periods and press “OK”.